bcit-ci/CodeIgniter/user_guide_src/source/helpers/smiley_helper.rst

 The Controller
 --------------

-In your `application/controllers/` folder, create a file called smileys.php and place the code below in it.
+In your **application/controllers/** directory, create a file called smileys.php and place the code below in it.

 .. important:: Change the URL in the :php:func:`get_clickable_smileys()`